eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - "`desired`": The maxSpeed is used.
 If that speed is unsafe, departure is delayed.
 - "`speedLimit`": The speed limit of the lane is used.
 If that speed is unsafe, departure is delayed.
 - "`last`": The current speed of the last vehicle on the departure lane is used (or 'desired' speed if the lane is empty).
 If that speed is unsafe, departure is delayed.
-- "`avg`": The average speed on the departure lane is ised (or the minimum of 'speedLimit' and 'desired' if the lane is empty).
+- "`avg`": The average speed on the departure lane is used (or the minimum of 'speedLimit' and 'desired' if the lane is empty).
 If that speed is unsafe, departure is delayed.

 ### departEdge